jesseadams/munin/README.md

 }
 ```

-When using `server_auth_method` 'openid', use the openid in the data bag item.
-Any other value for this attribute (e.g., "htauth", "htpasswd", etc) will use the htpasswd value as the password in `/etc/munin/htpasswd.users`.
+When using `server_auth_method` 'openid', use the openid in the data bag item. "htauth" or "htpasswd" will use the htpasswd value as the password in `/etc/munin/htpasswd.users`.
+Any other value for this attribute will disable any authentication method.

 - The openid must have the http:// and trailing /*.
 See __OpenID Authentication__ below for more information.